Egghead (Marvel Comics): Elihas Starr

 Egghead then sent his Masters of Evil to kidnap Pym from his own trial, making it appear as if Pym himself had staged a rescue.
 The attempt was successful and Egghead instructed Pym to construct an anti-aging device.
 Subsequently, Pym goaded Egghead into letting him test the machine himself.
 However, the device turned out to be a weapon system, and he single-handedly defeated the assembled Masters of Evil.
 The Avengers arrived too late to be of assistance, but Hawkeye arrived at the laboratory in time to see the defeated Egghead about to shoot Hank in the back out of spite with his energy blaster.
 Hawkeye shot an arrow into Egghead's gun barrel.
 The gun misfired, causing an accidental explosion of the energy blaster which killed Egghead instantly, with Hawkeye avenging the death of his brother Barney Barton at Egghead's hands years ago.
 Days later, his ashes were scattered by Pym and Trish in a private ceremony.

 Arnim Zola later created a proto-husk of Egghead as part of his Corpse Corps.
 Deadpool fought and killed Egghead's proto-husk, who then had a small bird pop out of its skull.

 A flashback in Fall of the Hulks: Alpha showed that Egghead was a member of the Intelligencia.

-Egghead later turned up alive thanks to a "rejuvetech serum" that was used on him.
-He was behind the A.I.Vengers that he had computer technician Raz Malhotra activate after placing a neural override on the man.
-Egghead's activities attracted the attention of Pym in his alias of Giant-Man and Ant-Man.
-After breaking free of the neural override, Raz shuts down the A.I.Vengers, and Egghead is knocked out by Pym.
+Egghead is later resurrected by a "rejuvetech serum" and creates the A.I.Vengers.
+Computer technician Raz Malhotra eventually escapes Egghead's control and shuts down the A.I.vengers.

 Egghead is later hired by Darren Cross to work for Cross Technological Enterprises.
-To help control Cross's Pym Particle-related abilities, Egghead provides the Yellowjacket armor for him to wear.
-Egghead later accompanies Cross and Crossfire into attacking Scott Lang's trial.
+To help control Cross's Pym Particle abilities, Egghead provides the Yellowjacket armor for him to wear.
+Egghead later accompanies Cross and Crossfire in attacking Scott Lang's trial.

 Robot

 A robot version of Egghead appears as a member of the new Young Avengers.
-Although his original programming was "to respect all human life", the female neo-Nazi Big Zero (who seems to have a relationship with him) has reprogrammed him to hate several minorities.
+Although his original programming was "to respect all human life", the female neo-Nazi Big Zero (who seems to have a relationship with him) reprogrammed him to hate minorities.

 Egghead is later recruited by the villain Zodiac (who was the benefactor of the Young Masters) to join his army.

-In the pages of Avengers Undercover, Egghead is with the Young Masters when they are seen in Bagalia as members of the Masters of Evil.
+In Avengers Undercover, Egghead joins the Masters of Evil.